menandmice/micetro_docs/guides/user-manual/console_ipam.rst

 To modify an IP Address range, do the following:

-1. Select the range in the grid.
+1. Right-click on the :guilabel:`IP Address ranges`.

-2. From the ellipsis menu select :guilabel:`Edit network properties` or use ::menuselection:`Actions --> Edit network properties`.
+2. From the shortcut menu, select :guilabel:`Properties`.

 3. Make the desired changes.

-4. Click :guilabel:`Save`.
+4. Click :guilabel:`OK`.

 Range Deletions
 ^^^^^^^^^^^^^^^